 In a context of constant change, designers need to be versatile, and master the different disciplines, processes and languages of graphic design.

 How can designers navigate between print, digital and content?

-Explore the possibilities of editorial experiences beyond the format
+Explore the possibilities of editorial experiences beyond questions of format.

 Only for MED students